Officer describes confronting Apalachee High School shooter in smoky hallway and says the tragedy could have been much worse

 “There was nothing we could do for him, unfortunately,” Boyd said in the interview.

 The officers quickly got the shooter handcuffed, Boyd said.
-But he didn’t say quiet.
+But he didn’t stay quiet.

 “He loses his mind in the handcuffs and tries to get up and starts cussing and being aggressive,” Boyd said.